-Sensex surges 800 points: 5 reasons behind today's market rally
+Sensex surges 1,000 points: 5 reasons behind today's market rally

 A rally on Dalal Street, after three back-to-back days of fall, surprised many on Monday morning.
 But it was in line with global rally, especially after a sharp upmove on Wall Street on Friday, as investors cheered a strong US jobs data, but slowing of wage prices.
 Another data showing ISM service index in US falling into contraction territory for the first time since May 2020 was taken as sign the US economy was slowing and it was time for the Fed to consider halting rate hikes.

-At the time of writing this report, the BSE Sensex had climbed over 800 points to reclaim the 60,000 mark.
+At the time of writing this report, the BSE Sensex had climbed nearly 1,000 points and was close to 60,900 level.
 The NSE Nifty hit the 18,100 mark, with three of every four stocks on stock exchanges trading higher.

 Here're five factors that led to Monday's steep rally.